hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.py.md

                             {"trait": "You are very passionate and enthusiastic.
 You always put your heart and soul into what you do."}, {"trait": "You are very loyal and trustworthy.
 You always keep your promises and support your friends."}, {"trait": "You are very optimistic and cheerful.
 You always see the bright side of things and make the best of any situation."}, {"trait": "You are very calm and relaxed.
-You don\'t let stress get to you and you always keep your cool."}
+You don't let stress get to you and you always keep your cool."}
                       ])

     marcos.define_several("professional_interests",
                         [
                           {"interest": "Neuroscience and neurology."},
                           {"interest": "Neuroimaging and neurotechnology."},